 The county that was my unit of study for the previous year’s fieldwork further illustrates this.
 The county had once been the state’s leading cotton producer, and after a lull of nearly half a century, cotton was on the rebound as one of the county’s leading crops.
 This context occasioned my attendance at many cotton-related events, including an annual conference attended by producers, extension researchers, and industry representatives.
 The central theme of the conference this particular year was palmer amaranth, or pigweed (Amaranthus palmeri), one of the most aggressive of the so-called “super weeds.”
 One of the speakers at the conference cited surveys conducted by Oklahoma State University Extension in 2013 and 2015.
 In the former survey, only 12.5% of those surveyed listed pigweed as a major concern.
 By 2015, that percentage had jumped to 86%.
 Indeed, since resistance was first confirmed between 2000 and 2005 (Zhou et al 2015), the spread of herbicide resistant weeds has accelerated at a remarkable pace.

 In 1962, when Rachel Carson published Silent Spring, 90 million acres of farmland in the U.S. were treated with herbicides.
 Though Carson’s landmark indictment of biocides catalyzed the eventual banning of DDT in the U.S., fifty years after its publication, total acreage treated with herbicides had increased to 215 million acres (Price et al 2011: 257).
-Much of this increase has occurred since the mid-to-late 1990s, following the introduction of glyphosate in 1996, and the subsequent development of trans-genic, glyphosate-resistant cultivars.
+Much of this increase has occurred since the mid-to-late 1990s, following the introduction of transgenic, glyphosate-resistant cultivars in 1996.
 These varieties have come to dominate major U.S. commodity crop varieties.
-In the case of cotton, as Price et al. demonstrate (2011), in less than ten years trans-genic, glyphosate resistant cotton cultivars had grown to constitute 70% of total crop production.
+In the case of cotton, as Price et al. demonstrate (2011), in less than ten years transgenic, glyphosate-resistant cotton cultivars had grown to constitute 70% of total crop production.
 The industry today is almost completely dependent on “complete variety packages” that include patented, herbicide resistant seed and companion herbicide treatments.

 The increase in herbicide-treated-acreage over the last fifty years is indicative of a concomitant increase in so-called conservation tillage.
 Also known as no-till, this technique has minimized soil disturbance common to conventional tillage practices that expose bare soils to natural erosional forces that yielded environmental disasters like the Dust Bowl of the 1930s.
 In addition to the reduction of erosion problems, the no-till “revolution” has, until recently, reduced weed pressure through the use of the herbicides that enable and drive the whole system.
 This “chemotherapy for the land,” as Wes Jackson characterizes it, has also resulted in fields conspicuously absent of a human presence of any kind, including that of laborers.